getmanfred/contracts/README.md

 Special thanks go to those who contributed to publish this repository:

-* [David Morillo](https://twitter.com/dmorillo), from HiringIT, who provided us the basic know-how to start to work with.
+* [David Morillo](https://twitter.com/dmorillo), from [HiringIT](https://hiringit.es/), who provided us the basic know-how to start to work with.
 * [Ben Naftzger](https://twitter.com/bennaftzger), who *debugged* the readme final version.
 * [Pepe Doval](https://twitter.com/pepellou), for his infinite patience teaching the legal team how to use Git :)
+* [José Antonio Espín](https://twitter.com/jaespinmora), for his constant feedback to improve the first version of these contracts.

 Made with ❤️ and sentidiño in Galicia, Spain.